dolthub/docs/packages/doltlab/content/introduction/installation.md

 - [Centos](./installation/centos_dependencies.md)

 Once these dependencies are installed, we recommend following the [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) steps for Docker that will allow you to run `docker` commands without using `sudo`.

+DoltLab _requires_ a valid connection to an SMTP server it can use to send emails to its users.
+These emails allow for account creation and verification, password resets, two-factor authentication, and more.